 On November 3, NERC's Board of Trustees adopted FAC-003-2 - Transmission Vegetation Management with NERC staff-proposed changes to the VSLs for R1 and R2 in lieu of the Project 2007-07 SDT's original proposed VSLs.
-Those latest changes are reflected here.
-The only additional change made by the Project 2010-07 SDT was to change "Transmission Owner" to "responsible entity" in both sets of VSLs.
+The table below now reflects the VSLs for R1 and R2 that were approved by NERC's Board of Trustees.
+The only additional change made by the Project 2010-07 SDT was to change "Transmission Owner" to "responsible entity."